 - Review FARMA II grant files requiring mitigation measures for significant environmental impact (if any) and ensure that these are properly addressed by grantees and documents filed;

 - Coordinate with the FARMA II technical teams to integrate data collected into the project’s reports and deliverables, as appropriate.

 Total LOE is estimated at up to 60 days and is expected to take place between June 2019and June 2020.

 - University degree in agriculture, environmental protection, natural resource protection, chemistry, biology or closely related subject;

 - Excellent analytical, communication, presentation and facilitation skills;

-– At least 15 years of relevant professional experience in the agri-food sector;
+- At least 5 years of relevant professional experience;

 We encourage qualifying candidates to send a Cover Letter including three References and CV of 3-pages or less via option “BRZA PRIJAVA“.

 The closing date for the receipt of applications is May 22, 2019.